Trump questioned for four hours in lawsuit from protesters allegedly assaulted by his guards

 Trump was ordered to sit for a deposition in 2019, but his objections about presidential privilege delayed the questioning until Monday.

-Trump may also sit for questioning this year in a separate state-court lawsuit, this one filed by former Apprentice contestant Summer Zervos.
+Trump may also sit for questioning this year in a separate state-court lawsuit, this one filed by former “Apprentice” contestant Summer Zervos.

-Zervos sued Trump for defamation in 2017, after Trump denied Zervos’ allegation that he had sexually assaulted her.
-That case had also been slowed by Trump’s assertions of presidential privilege, but he is now expected to be deposed before December 23, according to a recent court hearing.
+Zervos sued Trump alleging defamation in 2017, after Trump denied Zervos’s allegation that he had sexually assaulted her.
+That case had also been slowed by Trump’s assertions of presidential privilege, but he is now expected to be deposed before Dec.
+23, according to a recent court hearing.

-On Monday, an attorney for Trump also sought permission from a New York judge to file a counterclaim against Zervos under the state’s newly-updated version of a law that is meant to discourage frivolous lawsuits that chill free speech.
+On Monday, an attorney for Trump also sought permission from a New York judge to file a counterclaim against Zervos under the state’s newly updated version of a law that is meant to discourage frivolous lawsuits that chill free speech.

-But such anti-SLAPP (for “strategic lawsuit against public participation) laws, as they are known, “do not provide a license for Mr. Trump to avoid accountability for his words,” said Zervos’s attorneys Beth Wilkinson and Moira Penza in a statement, which also called the proposed move by Trump’s team a delay tactic.
+But such anti-SLAPP (for “strategic lawsuit against public participation”) laws, as they are known, “do not provide a license for Mr. Trump to avoid accountability for his words,” Zervos’s attorneys Beth Wilkinson and Moira Penza said in a statement, which also called the proposed move by Trump’s team a delay tactic.